Association Website Trends We Didn’t See Coming

 The takeaway: Make an effort in 2021 to improve your on-page SEO end give Google the relevant data that will increase click-through rates to your site.
 Since association websites are so large, this is a massive opportunity.

 With people stuck at home, they’re spending more time on their devices.
-This means that your audience is spending more time with your content and more time reading it (see the stat above about engagement).
+This means that your constituents are spending more time reading your content (see the stat above about engagement).

-- Statistics have shown that, throughout the pandemic, users have been gravitating towards desktop computers to access content, rather than their mobile phones.
+- Google Analytics statistics have shown that, throughout the pandemic, users have been gravitating toward desktop computers to access content, rather than their mobile devices.

-- While all content must be mobile-friendly, it may not be necessary for it to be mobile-first in certain circumstances.
+- While all your content should be mobile-friendly, it may not be necessary for it to be mobile-first in certain circumstances.
+Another association website trend we didn’t see coming.

 - Pre-pandemic web browsing was very much “on the go,” but we have actually seen mobile traffic drop across almost all of our clients’ sites since the start of COVID-19.

-- Long for content drives more engagement – and more SEO.
-Here is a good example which explains about EMDR therapy from EMDRIA.org.
+- Long form content drives more engagement – and more SEO.
+Here is a good example of long-form content that explains EMDR therapy from EMDRIA.org.

 - New forms of content delivery are becoming more important, like video and podcasts such as the Endo Voices Podcast from the American Association of Endodontists.

 The takeaway: Think about how you’re delivering your content.
 Does it align with the changing way it’s being accessed?
-It’s time to optimize in response to new browsing patterns.
+It’s time to optimize in response to new browsing patterns and take heed of the trends that 2020 brought us.

-A survey from a webinar I did for The Presidential Forum in October titled “5 Keys to Association Website Success in 2020 (and Beyond)” found that 53% of organizations are planning to increase their spending on their web presence in 2021, including improvements to content delivery, new features and integrations, and increased web staffing.
+A survey from a webinar we did for The Presidential Forum in October titled “5 Keys to Association Website Success in 2020 (and Beyond)” found that 53% of organizations are planning to increase their spending on their web presence in 2021, including improvements to content delivery, integrations, and increased web staffing.
 There has also been an abrupt shift to virtual events, which makes the web presence for marketing and delivering the content for these events even more important.

 Whether you just went through an association website redesign, or have an older website with limited capabilities, know that in 2021, it’s more important than ever to invest in and maximize your organization’s web presence.
 In fact, many of your competing associations and organizations are doing just that.